How to Make Lavender Essential Oil and Hydrosol

 In terms of the yield of lavender oil, it is important for the lavender to have already withered, because only the dry seeds contain a lot of oil.
 Sunny weather before the harvest is ideal, and the plant should be dried for at least a couple of days.
 Naturally, it is also possible for the herbage of the plant, i.e. the green leaves and thin branches, to be distilled, or also a mixture of herbage and blossoms.
 It goes without saying that in each case the lavender oil will have a different scent if only the blossoms alone, the panicles with the stalks or the herbage are distilled.

-It goes without saying that lavender oil will also be made as part of our seminars and courses.
+It goes without saying that lavender oil will also be made as part of our Making Essential Oils classes and courses.

-If you would like to make lavender oils and lavender waters yourself at home with a still, then both the Leonardo Classic and the Grande are suitable for this.
+If you would like to make lavender oils and lavender waters yourself at home with a still, then both the Essential Oil Still Leonardo Classic and the Essential Oil Still Grande are suitable for this.
 Which equipment is right for you depends on the amount of the plant available to you.
 The Grande is the right choice for more than five large lavender bushes.